 - sea salt to taste

-- Mix well and let the salad sit for half an hour before serving.
+- It is important to let the salad sit for half an hour before serving.
 The flavors will meld together, and tomatoes always taste better at room temperature.